breeliu2/belly-button-challenge/README.md

 A bubble chart that displays each sample
 <img width="872" alt="Screenshot 2023-06-13 at 9 05 42 PM" src="https://github.com/breeliu2/belly-button-challenge/assets/124847109/a1a06564-1f01-4ea8-ba1c-9250d4bedff7">

-On the left hand side is a display of an individual's demographic information.
+On the left-hand side is a display of an individual's demographic information.
 The plots will update when a new test subject is selected.

 <img width="134" alt="Screenshot 2023-06-13 at 9 06 34 PM" src="https://github.com/breeliu2/belly-button-challenge/assets/124847109/ca8a2e1e-9375-424a-8855-7547b442c164">